Step by step guide to become a professional HVAC tradesman in Kentucky

 Many states require that individuals who wish to become licensed HVAC technicians participate in an apprenticeship program.
 Lasting three to five years, formal apprenticeship programs allow prospective HVAC technicians to combine practical and theoretical apprenticeships.
 During this program, an HVAC Technician Trainee follows a licensed HVAC Technician while also receiving classroom training.
 Professional unions often run apprenticeship programs.

 Once a student HVAC technician has completed their studies, they are ready to take their HVAC licensing exam.
+You can find complete guide on Licensing Requirements for HVAC Technicians and Mechanics here.
 Although the test’s length and content vary depending on the location, those who do so must exhibit knowledge regarding all aspects of HVAC installation and repair.
 Besides, some tests assess the applicant’s knowledge of electrical codes.

 HVAC technicians who wish to work with refrigerants must obtain additional certification.
 To accomplish this task, they must take a second written exam that focuses on the area in which they will be working.
 Certification can be obtained for the service of small appliances, high-pressure refrigerants, and low-pressure refrigerants.